- Contribute to a greater understanding of the impacts of agricultural practice on biodiversity

 Partners and collaboration

-The PhD project has two external partners.
-Prof. James Bullock at UK Centre for Ecology & Hydrology, and Prof. Matthew Heard at the National Trust.
-Both have a wealth of expertise in functional and landscape ecology, with links to defining forward-looking policy-relevant research questions.
+The PhD project has three external partners.
+Prof. James Bullock at UK Centre for Ecology & Hydrology, Prof. Matthew Heard at the National Trust, and Dr. Martin Jung at International Institute for Applied Systems Analysis (IIASA).
+All have a wealth of expertise in functional and landscape ecology, with links to defining forward-looking policy-relevant research questions.
 The link with UK CEH will provide you with access to data from the Biological Records Office, and the ASSIST and AgLand projects.
 The link with National Trust will provide you with access to their sites across the UK.
+The link with IIASA will likely be in the form of a summer studentship with the Young Scientists Summer programme.
+Dr Jung has worked extensively with the PREDICTS data and can provide insight into this.

 Familiarisation with concepts of functional ecology, spatial data analysis and agricultural scenarios.
 Development of functional diversity metrics and landscape structure metrics.
 Visit to field sites.